45-47 Ludgate Hill: A Victorian bank masquerading as a wine bar

 The Ludgate Hill branch of City Bank was Grade II listed in June 1972 and restored in 1990 by Archer, Boxer & Partners.
 Today, it’s home to Jamie’s wine bar and features many original details.
 Entering the ground floor, the main bar is situated exactly where the bank counter was.
 You can still see the original ceiling, columns and wood panelling from its days as bank (click here for a photo of the bank interior in 1902 from George R Sims’ book Living London).
 You can also visit the basement Club Room for a game of pool or billiards.

 - 45-47 Ludgate Hill, City of London, EC4M 7JU.
 Nearest stations: St Paul’s or City Thameslink.
 For information about Jamie’s bar, visit their website.

 For more of Metro Girl’s history posts, click here.

-Posted on 7 Oct 2018, in Architecture, History, London and tagged Architecture, City of London, history, London, Victorian.
+Posted on 7 Oct 2018, in Architecture, History, London and tagged Architecture, City of London, history, Victorian.
 Bookmark the permalink.
 Comments Off on 45-47 Ludgate Hill: A Victorian bank masquerading as a wine bar.